ferkopa/HubEx/README.md

 # Hub Ex Order Portal
 A simulation of an order and employee portal for a mock company.
-  --Based off of the Northwind Database provided via Microsoft
+  --Based off of the Northwind Database provided via Microsoft --Originally coded as a second assignment for school

 Short Description: An order and employee search and retrieve protal using C# for a mock company.